 Its properties were so desired that the United States military mandated its use in every branch of service.
 Asbestos was a perfect blend to make things better – except it was highly toxic, too.
-Today asbestos is a known cause of mesothelioma cancer, is banned in more than 50 countries, and its use has been dramatically restricted in others.
+Today asbestos is a known cause of mesothelioma cancer, is banned in more than 50 countries (not the U.S.), and its use has been dramatically restricted in others.

 Types of Asbestos